-Kabuki syndrome, also previously known as Kabuki makeup syndrome, KMS or Niikawa–Kuroki Syndrome, is a congenital disorder with multiple congenital anomalies and intellectual disabilities.
+Kabuki syndrome, also previously known as Kabuki makeup syndrome, KS or Niikawa–Kuroki Syndrome, is a congenital disorder with multiple congenital anomalies and intellectual disabilities.
 It is very rare, affecting roughly one in every 32,000 individuals.

 Methodology: Sequencing of entire coding region